AMM: Adaptive Multilinear Meshes: Adaptive Multilinear Meshes

+\mesh provides flexible adaptivity in representing uniformly gridded scalar data through a new type of spatial hierarchy that supports more-general splitting operations as compared to existing tree-based hierarchies, such as octrees and k-d trees.
+Our data structure enables significant reduction of the size of the representation through two novelties: (1) \emph{rectangular cuboidal cells}, which ensure a tree node is split only along the axes required, and (2) \emph{improper nodes}, which facilitate partial splitting and representation of a node.

-This section describes the design and implementation details of \mesh.
-In particular, we dedicate \autoref{sec:tree} to discuss the underlying tree data structure, followed by the API that abstracts the tree and lets the user interact with the final mesh representation.
-The discussion presented here draws a distinction between \emph{nodes} of the tree, which are nested cuboids and define a spatial hierarchy, and \emph{cells} of the resulting mesh representation, which are the leaf nodes of the tree.
-As we will discuss below, \mesh internally represents a larger spatial extent than the given domain.
-To abstract this implementation detail, we consider a \emph{cell} to be a leaf node that lies partially or completely inside the given domain.
-The corners of the cells form the \emph{vertices} of the mesh, which are associated with function values.
-The function can be reconstructed anywhere from cell vertices using multilinear interpolation.
+We draw a distinction between \emph{nodes} of the tree, which define the spatial hierarchy, and \emph{cells} of the resulting mesh, which are the leaf nodes of the tree after resolving improper nodes (discussed in \autoref{sec:amm:improper} and \autoref{sec:create:improper}) that lie partially or completely inside the given domain (as discussed in \autoref{sec:amm:treesize}, the tree may cover a larger spatial extent than that of the given data).
+The corners of nodes/cells form the \emph{vertices} of the tree/mesh and are associated with function values.
+The function can be reconstructed anywhere using multilinear interpolation of vertices.